brazhenkoDasha/Solution-WolvCTF-2025-/Misc and Forensics/Breakout/writeup.md

 ![photo](../images/2.png)

-We have a breakout game, after finishing we get thr flag
+We have a breakout game, after finishing we get the flag

 ![photo](../images/3.png)

 ```WCTF{GAME_OVER_VMASBKLTNUFMGS}```